-More recently we have seen increases in some incident types, this is intentional, as we know we can use our extensive capabilities to help other organisations.
-We have a duty to collaborate with other blue light responders, so we work in partnership with the Police and Ambulance Services and we have increased the number of Special Services (including rescues that don't involve fire) we go to because of agreements we have in place to support those other agencies; for example, by helping the Ambulance Service enter a building where someone is ill or if there are concerns about someone's safety.
+More recently we have seen increases in some incident types, this is intentional, as we know we can use our to help other organisations.
+We have a legal duty to collaborate with other blue light responders, so we work in partnership with the Police and Ambulance Services and as a result we have increased the number of Special Services (including rescues that don't involve fire) we go to.
+For example, by helping the Ambulance Service enter a building where someone is ill or if there are concerns about someone's safety.